Pool Care Guide

 Mustard Algae

-Most often mistaken for pollen, dirt, or fine sand and vacuumed away without treatment.
-It reattaches within hours unless every brush, net, vac head, and robotic cleaner is sanitized before reuse.
+Chlorine-resistant strain mistaken for pollen, dirt, or fine sand.
+It brushes off but reattaches within hours unless every brush, net, vacuum head, and cleaner is disinfected before reuse.

 Full mustard guide